-Try one of the FREE walking tours.
+Try one of the FREE walking tours in Budapest.
 I opted for the Original Budapest Tour.
 This is a great way to orientate yourself around the city.
 And learn a few things too.
-There are four or five companies that offer these tours.
+There are fa few companies that offer these tours, all taking slightly different routes arround the city.
 My favourite was ‘Trip to Budapest’.
 The idea is you join the tour and if you have a good experience you leave a tip.

 Meeting point is Vörösmarty tér, a square in the centre of Budapest at 10.30 (afternoon tour at 14.30).